nuriel77/goshimmer-playbook/README.md

 ## I just want to run it so that I see the statusscreen!

-Since Saturday, July 27 a new script has been added to help run goshimmer with the status screen:
+Since Saturday, July 27 a new script has been added to help run goshimmer with the status screen.
+If you already have the playbook installed, don't worry, you can run the initial installation command to get the script ready!

+To activate the screen run:
 ```sh
 sudo run-screen
 ```